netdata/netdata/packaging/installer/methods/source.md

 # Manually build Netdata from source

 These instructions are for advanced users and distribution package maintainers.
-You almost certainly want to [install Netdata from a Git checkout](/packaging/installer/methods/manual.md) instead.
+Unless this describes you, you almost certainly want to follow [our guide for manually installing Netdata from a git checkout](/packaging/installer/methods/manual.md) instead.

 ## Required Dependencies